rajudev/rajudev.github.io/_posts/2017-04-19-Add-powerline-support-to-your-terminal.md

 Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, tmux, IPython, Awesome, i3 and Qtile.

-Using Poweline you can transform your simple terminal which looks like this.
+Using Powerline you can transform your simple terminal which looks like this.

 <img src="/assets/images/simpleTerminal.png" alt="simple terminal"/>